How to Decide if a Survey Company is Legitimate

 Final Thoughts

-By researching thoroughly before you go to a potential survey website, you can save yourself and your computer from a lot of trouble.
+By researching thoroughly before visiting a potential survey website, you can avoid a lot of trouble for yourself and your computer.

 Going to scam sites can lead to fatal viruses for your computer or money being taken out of your bank account without your knowledge.